nuwa-protocol/NIPs/nips/nip-1.md

 *   Each entry in `verificationMethod` represents an operational key.
     *   The `id` within a `verificationMethod` entry (e.g., `did:example:alice#key-1`) is a generic identifier for that specific key.
     *   The `type` (e.g., `EcdsaSecp256k1VerificationKey2019`) specifies the cryptographic suite of the key.
 Other types like `Ed25519VerificationKey2020` are also permissible.
-    *   The `expires` property can be used for keys with a defined lifetime, such as session keys.
 *   Verification relationships like `authentication`, `assertionMethod`, `capabilityInvocation`, and `capabilityDelegation` link to specific key `id`s from the `verificationMethod` array to define their permissions.
     *   `capabilityDelegation` is typically reserved for Master Keys or other high-privilege keys authorized to delegate capabilities.
 *   The `service` array is used to define service endpoints.
 This is particularly important for service Agents (e.g., custodians, gateways) to declare how they can be interacted with.
 The `type` property within a service entry (e.g., `"FiatProxyServiceNIP5"`, `"LLMGatewayNIP9"`) should be used to specify the kind of service, as defined by relevant NIPs.
 The `serviceEndpoint` provides the primary URL for interacting with the service, and other properties within the service entry will contain service-specific metadata as defined by the NIP for that service `type`.